-The state funding provided to the University of California for the UCR School of Medicine has been crucial for its start-up, however the school has reached a capacity which requires more funding in its current state to fully meet the requirements of the Liaison Committee on Medical Education (LCME, accrediting body for medical schools in the U.S. and Canada) and to expand its class size from the original class of 50 students.
-The School of Medicine in FY18 expanded its incoming class to 66 medical students and in FY19 will enroll a class of 70 students.
-This is being done without additional funding, but is nevertheless necessary to fulfill its mission.
-The current state funding is insufficient to fully develop the school's infrastructure or to expand to 125 student per class over the next five years as planned.
-Without this expansion, the school will fall short in addressing the physician shortage in Inland Southern California.
+The state funding provided to the University of California for the UCR School of Medicine has been crucial for its start-up.
+However, it is not sufficient to fully develop the school's infrastructure or to continue expanding medical student enrollment to a level that will measurably reverse the region's severe physician shortage.
+The school has currently reached its capacity, and requires more funding to fully meet the requirements of the Liaison Committee on Medical Education (LCME, the accrediting body for medical schools in the U.S. and Canada) and to expand its class size beyond the original class of 50 students.
+During the past two years, the School of Medicine expanded its incoming class to 66 students in FY18, and 70 students in FY19 without additional State funding, instead relying on one-time campus support.
+The current state funding is insufficient to fully develop the school's infrastructure or to expand to 125 students per class over the next five years as planned.
+Without this expansion, the school will fall short of its goal of addressing the physician shortage in Inland Southern California.